Baby Furniture Buying Guide: What Do You Really Need for the Nursery?

 In an adult bed, a baby can easily become trapped and suffocated.
 A sleeping parent could accidentally roll over and cover their nose and mouth, or a soft sheet could restrict air flow.

-Some parents love the idea of co-sleeping for many reasons — it makes breastfeeding at night quicker and easier, it may help a child feel more safe and secure, or it may help parents bond with their babies.
+Some parents love the idea of co-sleeping for many reasons.
+It makes breastfeeding at night quicker and easier, it may help a child feel more safe and secure, and it may help parents bond with their babies.

 In addition to sharing a room with your little one, here are a few more guidelines to keep in mind when shopping for a crib.